Johor Bahru Sentral station: Concourse area (second floor)

-The concourse area is a major thoroughfare for pedestrians due to walkways linking it with both the CIQ and the shopping centres on the other side of Jalan Tun Abdul Razak.
-As such, it contains a tourist information centre, various convenience stores, phone shops, souvenir shops, a Kentucky Fried Chicken restaurant and some smaller eateries alongside the waiting area and ticket machines for KTM trains.
+The concourse area is a major thoroughfare for pedestrians due to walkways linking it with both the Sultan Iskandar CIQ complex and the shopping centres on the other side of Jalan Tun Abdul Razak.
+As such, it contains a tourist information centre, various convenience stores, phone shops, souvenir shops, a Kentucky Fried Chicken restaurant and some smaller eateries alongside the waiting area and ticket vending machines for the KTM trains.

 Concourse area of JB Sentral Station and retail shops siding the linkbridge across Jalan Tun Abdul Razak to Johor Bahru City Square, Komtar JBCC and future Bukit Chagar RTS Station.

 Concourse area of JB Sentral Station and retail shops siding the drop-off point and linkbridge to Sultan Iskandar Building and R&F Mall.

 Drop-off point, with the entrance of Link bridge to R&F Mall in the background.

 Passenger and platform areas (first and ground floor)

 These two floors are for KTM passengers only; tickets are checked on the second floor before admittance.
-The first floor is split between a waiting area for KTM Intercity passengers (entered from Gate B), and a Malaysia customs and immigration clearance area for Shuttle Tebrau passengers (entered from Gate A).
+The first floor is split between a waiting area for KTM Intercity Ekspres Rakyat Timuran, KTM Komuter and KTM ETS passengers (entering from Gate B), and a Malaysian customs and immigration clearance area for Shuttle Tebrau passengers (entering from Gate A).

-The station has 6 platforms in 3 island-platform formation, but only 4 platforms are in use.
-Platforms 1 and 2 serve KTM Intercity trains while Platforms 3 and 4 serve Shuttle Tebrau.
+The station has 6 platforms in a 3 island-platform formation.
+Platforms 1 and 2 serve Ekspres Rakyat Timuran and KTM Komuter trains, Platform 3 and 4 serve ETS trains while Platforms 5 and 6 serve Shuttle Tebrau trains.